atharva21jadhav/Inventory-Management-System/README.md

 The project was created in collaboration with Omkar Dongre.

 Known Issues: Non-admin log out working improperly, forget password tab doesn't work.

-(If you find any kind any please mention)
+If you find any kindly mention them :)